-POLICY INF3 COMMUNICATION TECHNOLOGIES
+POLICY INF2 COMMUNICATION TECHNOLOGIES

-Improvement and development of new mobile telecommunication infrastructure will be actively encouraged provided that:
+New mobile telecommunication infrastructure will be supported provided that:

 - 1. Its design and placement seeks to minimise impact on the visual amenity, character or appearance of the surrounding area; and - 2.
 Its design and siting does not have an unacceptable effect on the Conservation Area, historical features and buildings, visually sensitive landscape or views.